-The Occupational Safety and Health Administration (OSHA) employs inspectors to review and improve workplace conditions.
-So this is done per federal health and safety regulations.
+The Occupational Safety and Health Administration (OSHA) employs OSHA safety inspectors to review and improve workplace conditions.
+So, this is done per federal health and safety regulations.
 Becoming an OSHA safety inspector might be rewarding if you’re passionate about workplace safety.
 So, you can choose from one of three OSHA career tracks.
 First, gain an OSHA safety inspector certification as needed, depending on your interests as a health reviewer.
-So you should choose the path that best suits your interests and establish a list of employment requirements.
-This will help you keep an end goal in mind as you earn education and experience.

-Acquiring the Required Education to become an OSHA Inspector
+Acquiring the Required Education to Become an OSHA Safety Inspector

-Potential inspectors can choose from three employment paths.
+Potential OSHA safety inspectors can choose from the three employment paths.
 The OSHA safety inspectors primarily specialize in occupational health and safety, safety engineering, and industrial hygiene.
-The path you chose will assist you in deciding which college classes to take and which OSHA certifications to obtain later.
+The path you choose will assist you in deciding which college classes to take and which OSHA certifications to obtain later.

-- Safety and occupational health inspectors work on employee comfort matters, such as lighting and ventilation.
+- Occupational health and safety inspectors work on employee comfort matters, such as lighting and ventilation.

-- Environmental issues such as noise, hazardous chemicals, and biohazards are addressed by industrial hygiene inspectors.
+- Industrial Hygiene Inspectors address environmental issues such as noise, hazardous chemicals, and biohazards.

-Obtain a Bachelor’s Degree Relevant to Health and Safety Standards
+Obtain a Bachelor’s Degree Relevant to OSHA’s Safety and Health Standards

-You can prepare yourself to become an OSHA inspector by studying life sciences such as biology or occupational health, as well as physical or mathematics disciplines such as chemistry or engineering.
-So to set yourself apart from other candidates, consider majoring in a biological science subject and minoring in a physical or quantitative discipline.
+You can prepare yourself to become an OSHA safety inspector by studying life sciences, such as biology or occupational health, and physical or mathematics disciplines, such as chemistry or engineering.
+Therefore, in order to set yourself apart from other candidates, consider majoring in a biological science subject and minoring in a physical or quantitative discipline.

 - A civil or mechanical engineering degree will give you the best chance to launch your career as a safety engineering inspector.

-- To be certified, safety engineering inspectors must have a bachelor’s degree in engineering.
+- To be certified, safety engineering inspectors must have a bachelor’s degree.

-- If you wish to work as an industrial hygiene inspector, you need take hazardous materials handling course.
+- If you wish to work as an industrial hygiene inspector, you need to take a hazardous materials handling course.

 Get a Master’s or Doctorate Degree to Qualify for more Lucrative Jobs

-To excel in your career as an OSHA inspector, you will most likely require a master’s or a Ph.D. degree.
-The most appropriate degree options would be engineering, safety, and occupational health, environmental health, industrial hygiene, health physics, biosecurity and disaster preparedness, or safety management.
+To excel in your career as an OSHA safety inspector, you will most likely require a master’s or a Ph.D. degree.
+The most appropriate degree options would be engineering, occupational health and safety, environmental health, industrial hygiene, health physics, biosecurity, emergency preparedness, or safety management.
 Besides, the average annual OSHA inspector salary in the United States as of September 18, 2023, is $48,792 a year, making it the best career choice in today’s occupational landscape.

-Gaining Work Experience to become an OSHA Inspector
+Gaining Work Experience to Become an OSHA Safety Inspector

-Inspectors and occupational health technicians collaborate to collect data for analyzing and improving workplace settings.
+OSHA Safety Inspectors and Occupational Health Technicians collaborate to collect data for analyzing and improving workplace settings.
 Most technical occupations demand a high school diploma as a minimum qualification.
 Apply for a technical position to obtain relevant experience while completing your bachelor’s degree.

-- Look for job technician vacancies at your local OSHA, as well as surrounding hospitals, construction companies, and safety consulting agencies.
+- Look for vacancies for OSHA safety inspector jobs at your local OSHA offices and surrounding hospitals, construction companies, and safety consulting agencies.

 - As a high school student seeking technician jobs, you should opt for English, mathematics, chemistry, biology, and physics.

-OSHA is not the only employer of health and safety instructors.
+OSHA is not the only employer of OSHA Safety Inspectors.
 Private companies also require occupational health and safety inspectors to ensure compliance with OSHA regulations and guidelines is met.
 OSHA safety inspector jobs in these companies will demand similar qualifications to those offered by OSHA.
-They both require a science-related degree and a hands-on knowledge of federal safety regulations.
-If you are initially unable to secure a job as an OSHA inspector, you may find work with other employers.
-The experience gained here will help in getting work as an OSHA inspector in the future.
+They both require a science-related degree and a hands-on knowledge of federal OSHA safety regulations.
+If you are initially unable to secure a job as an OSHA safety inspector, you may find work with other employers.
+The experience gained here will help in getting to work as an OSHA safety inspector in the future.

 Seek Jobs that Require Communication Skills

-OSHA inspectors must have excellent communication skills in order to negotiate with companies and create inspection reports.
-To improve your chances of becoming an OSHA inspector, look for a profession that needs both written and oral communication.
+OSHA safety inspectors must have excellent communication skills to negotiate with companies and create inspection reports.
+To improve your chances of becoming an OSHA safety inspector, look for a profession that needs written and oral communication.

 Although certification is not required for most OSHA positions, it will certainly help your application stand out.
-You may select from a wide variety of courses here.
-You must complete a series of classes and pass a given test at the end of your certification course to get an OSHA certification.
+However, you must complete a series of classes and pass a given test at the end of your certification course to get an OSHA safety inspector certification.

 Search Online for Vacant OSHA Positions in your Area

-Check the Department of Labor’s website for OSHA inspector positions on a regular basis.
-You must first create a Department of Labor profile with your personal information before applying for these jobs.
+Check the Department of Labor’s website for OSHA safety inspector positions regularly.
+Before applying for these jobs, you must create a Department of Labor profile with your personal information.

-You should have at least 3 to 4 safety work experiences to talk about during your interview.
-So this will allow your interviewer to view you as someone who takes a keen interest in occupational health and safety.
-You should particularly talk about instances where you have improved working conditions in any of your previous jobs.
+You should have at least 3 to 4 safety work experiences to talk about during your interview to let your interviewer consider you as someone keen on occupational health and safety.
+It would be best to discuss instances where you have improved working conditions in previous jobs.

-Things to do after becoming an OSHA Inspector
+Things to do after becoming an OSHA Safety Inspector

 Complete on-the-job Training

-It is not a problem even if you have not had relevant health inspector experience.
-As an OSHA inspector, you are very likely to receive training in federal and state safety regulations, inspection procedures, and hazard recognition.
+Even if you still need relevant health inspector experience, it is okay.
+As an occupational health and safety inspector, you will likely receive training in federal and state safety regulations, inspection procedures, and hazard recognition.
 The training time will vary depending on your education and prior job experience.
-However, it can typically last for until a month.
+However, it can typically last for a month.

-Be Prepared for Frequent Travel as an OSHA Inspector
+Be Prepared for Frequent Travel as an OSHA Safety Inspector

-This is not a typical 9-5 desk job.
-You will be required to frequently visit other offices, factories, hospitals, etc for inspections.
+It is different from a typical 9-5 desk job.
+You will be required to frequently visit other offices, factories, hospitals, etc., for inspections.
 Most of your working hours will be spent out in the field.
 You will be working more than 40 hours a week.
-You may also be on duty during odd hours to address emergency situations.
-So if you prefer sitting behind a desk at work, then you are not the right fit for such a job.
+You may also be on duty during odd hours to address emergencies.
+If you prefer sitting behind a desk, you are not the right fit for such a job.

 Keep Building on your Safety Skills

-It is important to keep enhancing your occupational safety skillset, even when you become an OSHA inspector.
-Taking OSHA courses from time to time will help improve those skills.
-You should take these courses even if you are not specifically required by your office to do so.
-Taking these measures will surely enhance your credentials and will go a long way in advancing your career as an OSHA inspector.
+It is crucial to keep enhancing your occupational safety skillset, even when you become an OSHA safety inspector.
+Enrolling in the OSHA 30 online training course will help you improve those skills, enhance your credentials, and go a long way in advancing your career as an OSHA Safety inspector.